wefindx/wiki.wefindx.org/fellowship-programme.md

 WeFindX Foundation welcomes contributions from researchers as part of WeFindX Fellowship programme starting in Q2 2019.

 ### Purpose

-The programme exists to foster lasting inter-disciplinary and multi-cultural relationships and speed up the knowledge co-creation between researchers.
+The programme exists to foster lasting inter-disciplinary and multi-cultural relationships and knowledge co-creation between researchers.

 ### Research Themes